Pediculosis pubis: Characteristics and life cycle

 Pubic lice (Pthirus pubis) have three stages: the egg (also called a nit), the nymph, and the adult.
 They can be hard to see and are found firmly attached to the hair shaft.
 They are oval and usually yellow to white.
 Pubic lice nits take about 6–10 days to hatch.
 The nymph is an immature louse that hatches from the nit (egg).
 A nymph looks like an adult pubic louse but it is smaller.
 Pubic lice nymphs take about 2–3 weeks after hatching to mature into adults capable of reproducing.
 To live, a nymph must feed on blood.
 The adult pubic louse resembles a miniature crab when viewed through a strong magnifying glass.
-Pubic lice have six legs; their two front legs are very large and look like the pincher claws of a crab—thus the nickname "crabs".
+Pubic lice have six legs; their four rear legs are very large and are reminiscent of the pincher claws of a crab—thus the nickname "crabs".
 Pubic lice are tan to grayish-white in color.
 Females lay nits and are usually larger than males.
 To live, lice must feed on blood.
 If the louse falls off a person, it dies within 1–2 days.
 Eggs (nits) are laid on a hair shaft.
 Females will lay approximately 30 eggs during their 3–4 week life span.
 Eggs hatch after about a week and become nymphs, which look like smaller versions of the adults.
 The nymphs undergo three molts before becoming adults.
 Adults are 1.5–2.0 mm long and flattened.
 They are much broader in comparison to head and body lice.
 Adults are found only on the human host and require human blood to survive.
 Pubic lice are transmitted from person to person most-commonly via sexual contact, although fomites (bedding, clothing) may play a minor role in their transmission.